How to Bet on the NHL in PA

 Ryan “Bugsy” Malone became the first Pittsburgh-born and raised player to play for the hometown Pittsburgh Penguins in 2003.

 He also played 11 total seasons in the NHL, suiting up for the Penguins, Tampa Bay Lightning and New York Rangers.
-Malone’s 370 career points make him the second-highest scoring Pennsylvania-born player in NHL history.
+Malone’s 370 career points make him the third-highest scoring Pennsylvania-born player in NHL history.